-There are many different publishers of pre-employment tests, with the format, structure and content of the tests – for example, question style, time limit and difficulty – varying according to publisher.
+There are many different publishers of pre-employment tests, with the format, structure, and content of the tests – for example, question style, time limit, and difficulty – varying according to the publisher.

 What Are the Costs Involved in Recruitment?

-Recruitment costs are incurred throughout the hiring process, and they should be carefully tracked, reviewed and optimised.
-Recruitment has both internal and external costs, so overall cost is calculated by determining both your internal and external expenses and dividing them by the total number of hires.
+Recruitment costs are incurred throughout the hiring process, and they should be carefully tracked, reviewed, and optimised.
+Recruitment has both internal and external costs, so the overall cost is calculated by determining both your internal and external expenses and dividing them by the total number of hires.

 Investing in the right places, such as in pre-employment testing, can create a more effective recruitment process, reducing costs.